 Beyond Plastic Bags

-According to the EPA, containers, and packaging account for 23 percent of all landfill waste.
+According to the EPA, containers and packaging account for 23 percent of all landfill waste.
 Around 12 percent (13 million tons) of this consists of plastic.
-As we know, plastic packaging tends to find its way into waterways which poses a serious threat to the world’s marine life … and frankly, us too.
+As we know, plastic packaging tends to find its way into waterways, which poses a serious threat to the world’s marine life … and frankly, us too.
 Around 90 percent of all trash floating on the ocean’s surface is plastic.
 Plastic is petroleum-based and when it begins to break down, it leaches toxic chemicals, endocrine disruptors, and neurotoxins into the environment.
-This can cause reproductive problems along with a host of other issues for marine species, not to mention these chemicals are often fat-soluble so when humans eat seafood, they are also ingesting these harmful chemicals.
+This can cause reproductive problems along with a host of other issues for marine species, not to mention these chemicals are often fat-soluble, so when humans eat seafood, they are also ingesting these harmful chemicals.

-The average American throws away 185 pounds of plastic every year, so if we want to limit the amount of toxins we are releasing into the environment, minimizing plastic packaging waste while at the grocery store is a great place to start.
+The average American throws away 185 pounds of plastic every year, so if we want to limit the number of toxins we are releasing into the environment, minimizing plastic packaging waste while at the grocery store is a great place to start.

 If you are buying produce, you’d probably reach for the plastic produce bags that are conveniently located all over the store.

 Say you use four plastic produce bags, on average, every time you shop.
 If you buy produce every week, that adds up to a total of 200 bags used for produce alone in one year.
 That might not seem like an incredibly significant number, but when you add up the amount of bags used by every person in the U.S., that number skyrockets.
-Keep in mind, it can take 1,000 years for these plastic bags to break down after you use them, and marine species like sea turtles, dolphins, and whales easily confuse those floating bags for jellyfish and accidentally ingest them.
+Keep in mind that it can take 1,000 years for these plastic bags to break down after you use them, and marine species like sea turtles, dolphins, and whales easily confuse those floating bags for jellyfish and accidentally ingest them.

 Instead, opt for a reusable cloth produce bag.
 Plastic produce bags may be free, but for a one-time cost of $12, you can buy a set of reusable bags that come without the added cost to the environment.